We have published the draft Ministerial Statement of Expectations: Protecting NSW customers of embedded networks for public comment.

 How to get involved

-If you would like to make a submission or ask a question, please contact the Energy Consumer and Competition Policy team at firstname.lastname@example.org.
+If you have any questions, please contact the Energy Consumer and Competition Policy team at [email protected].

 Once a final Ministerial Statement is released, we will pursue the required legislative and regulatory changes to make the expectations – set out in the Ministerial Statement – for embedded network operators legally enforceable.
 The Energy & Water Ombudsman NSW will also report any known instances of non-compliance to the NSW Government and the NSW Government will begin consultations with the relevant operator.